 - Towels: for when you get out.
 The hospital might provide these for you though.

-5. You might also want to consider
+5) Other things you might want to consider

 - Headphones: to listen to some relaxing music during labor.
 These are particularly important if you are doing Hypnobirthing!